ailabstw/FLaVor/examples/inference/docs/input_output_structure(tabular).md

 * `records`:

-   a list of all predicted records that contains the following information
+   a JSONL artifact reference for all predicted records.
+The response contains `format`, `href`, `rows`, and `bytes`.
+Clients should `GET records.href` to download or stream per-record JSONL lines.
+FLaVor does not delete generated records artifacts after a successful invocation; operators or integrating services are responsible for cleaning the configured records output directory according to their retention policy.
+Each line contains:
-   * `row_indexes`: the indexes of the records in the raw datafram.
+   * `row_indexes`: the indexes of the records in the raw dataframe.
    * `category_ids`: the predicted categories corresponding to the records.
    * `regressions`: the predicted regression values corresponding to the records.